 International Day Against Homophobia, Transphobia, & Biphobia 2021: Everything You Need To Know

-The International Day Against Homophobia, Transphobia, and Biphobia (variously shortened to IDAHO, IDAHOTB, or IDAHOBIT) is an annual event held on May 17th to raise awareness of LGBTQIA+ rights violations on such a large scale that politicians, the media, decision makers and the public can’t ignore it.
+The International Day Against Homophobia, Transphobia, and Biphobia (variously shortened to IDAHO, IDAHOTB, or IDAHOBIT) is an annual event to raise awareness of LGBTQIA+ rights violations on such a large scale that politicians, the media, decision makers and the public can’t ignore it.
 It is currently observed in over 130 countries around the world, including some where same-sex relationships are criminalised.

 There is a huge range in the types of event held for IDAHOBIT around the world each year.
 Past events have included music and film festivals, arts fundraisers, Pride marches, protests, queer activist awards, art installations and panel discussions.

 When Is International Day Against Homophobia, Transphobia, and Biphobia?